khodges42/Netsec_ML/README.md

 # Netsec_ML

 Series of utilities and training models for network security.
-Built in Scala for Apache Spark MLLib
+Built in Scala for Apache Spark MLLib for learning purposes

-util/log-gen.py will generate some csv logs to train on, however this data is randomized and won't yield any worthwhile results.

 ### IDS_LogReg
 #### Info